 PORTLAND INTERNATIONAL AIRPORT – Portland, Oregon

 The airport that often shows up as the best in the USA according to passengers has an easy rail connection too.
-The MAX Light Rail System of this eco-friendly city has a red line station at the airport.
-It makes three stops on the way to Beaverton, or you can switch train lines to get to different parts of the city.
+The MAX Light Rail System of this eco-friendly city has a red line station from the airport.
+It makes multiple stops through Portland on the way to Beaverton, or you can switch train lines to get to different parts of the city.

 SAN FRANCISCO INTERNATIONAL – San Francisco, California